 - Keep colors to a minimum

-Landmark Inline is only licensed to the Marketing Office at this time, however font treatments have been created for university-wide use.
-Read through the guidelines on Landmark and then proceed with downloading these files.
-If you're in need of a specific Landmark font treatment, request it from the Marketing Office.
+Landmark Inline is only licensed to the Marketing Office at this time, however, font treatments have been created for campus wide use.
+Read through the guidelines on Landmark carefully, and if you're in need of a specific Landmark font treatment, please request it from the Marketing Office.

 Graphic Elements (PDF, INDD, EPS)

 Landmark Font Treatments (PDF, INDD)

 Encapsulated Postscript (EPS) files are vector files to share with vendors, for use in printing promotional items, swag, etc. These require a design program to open them, such as Adobe Illustrator.